Configure Role-Based Access Control

 Roles

-A role is a named collection of ACLs which may have users (security principals) assigned to it.
 You can assign any number of roles to a given user.
 When installing a new Redpanda cluster, no roles are provisioned by default.

-If you want to use RBAC, you must create your first roles using your superuser account, which enables you to create additional roles and assign appropriate ACLs as necessary.
+To use RBAC, you must create your first roles using your superuser account, which enables you to create additional roles and assign appropriate ACLs as necessary.
 See configure authentication for more information on creating and managing superusers.

-When performing an upgrade from older versions of Redpanda, all existing SASL/SCRAM users are assigned to the placeholder Users role to help you more readily migrate away from pure ACLs.
+When performing an upgrade from older versions of Redpanda, all existing SASL/SCRAM users are assigned to the placeholder User role to help you more readily migrate away from pure ACLs.
 As a security measure, this default role has no assigned ACLs.

 Policy conflicts